Manassas Pension Lawyers

 Be aware that individuals who are divorced and have an Qualified Domestic Relations Order (QDRO) or Court Order Acceptable for Processing (COAP) on file must have their benefit paid as directed by the QDRO, which states that following divorce, if a member’s retirement benefit is part of a marital property settlement, the court will make a payment of part of the member’s benefit to the former spouse.

-Learn more about Virginia’s treatment of retirement benefits by visiting our Pensions and Other Retirement Orders page.
+Learn more about Virginia’s treatment of retirement benefits by visiting our Retirement Orders page.